All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Step 3[4]: Reconstitute Your Peptides

-Both peptides arrive as a freeze-dried powder that must be mixed with bacteriostatic water before injection. peptide reconstitution guide
+Both peptides arrive as a freeze-dried powder that must be mixed with bacteriostatic water before injection. peptide reconstitution calculator guide

 1. Remove the plastic cap from the vial to expose the rubber stopper